 Situated in the valley of the Chiltern Hills, at the confluence of the rivers Gade and Bulbourne, Apsley is widely seen as the birthplace of paper's industrial revolution.

-Beside the railway line stands St Mary’s church, a Grade II listed building which was first consecrated in 1871.
+Also of interest is St Mary's church, a Grade II listed building which was first consecrated in 1871.

 There are some excellent educational institutions in Apsley, including Two Waters Primary School in High Ridge Close, which was rated 'outstanding' by Ofsted at its last inspection.